-Setting Up a Certificate Authority
+Setting Up CA to Install SSL Certificate

+I will be using CentOS 7 for the demonstration of the steps from this article but the same steps can be executed on Red Hat Linux 7 as well.
+Before we start with the steps to install ssl certificate, let us understand Certificate Authority.
 There are a number of free and commercial CA packages available to generate self signed certificates.
 The OpenSSL command-line tool even provides all of the functionality required to set up a minimal CA that can be used in a small organization.

 I will show you